Whatsapp Icon

 Breast cancer is a complex disease, and understanding the terminology used can help patients and their loved ones navigate through diagnoses, treatments, and research with more confidence.
 Here are some commonly used terms in the context of breast cancer:

-• Mammogram: A special type of X-ray of the breasts, used to detect tumors or other abnormalities.
+• Mammogram: A special type of X-ray of the breasts, used to detect tumours or other abnormalities.

 • Biopsy: A procedure in which a small sample of breast tissue is removed and examined for signs of cancer.

-• Lumpectomy: A surgical procedure that involves removing a cancerous tumor and a small margin of surrounding tissue from the breast.
+• Lumpectomy: A surgical procedure that involves removing a cancerous tumour and a small margin of surrounding tissue from the breast.

 • Mastectomy: A surgery to remove one or both breasts, partially (segmental mastectomy) or completely (total mastectomy).